Zhengqbbb/cz-git/docs/index.md

   linkText: See Usage →
 czFeatures:
   - title: Highly Customizable
     details: Enjoy the customization process to make the tool more in line with your or team habits.
   - title: Engineering Support
     details: Reduce repetitive typing.
 Better for engineering repo(e.g:monorepo) or business system.
 Easy link with issue.
   - title: With Commitlint
+    details: |
-    details: Dynamically get commitlint configuration and give command line prompts.
+      Dynamically get commitlint configuration and give command line prompts.
+      Follows the Conventional Commits.
 pkgFeatureTitle: Lightweight
 emojiFeature:
   title: Emoji Support